 Particularly when it comes to subject questions, you really want to engage the interviewer in an academic discussion.
 Respect their academic opinion, whilst proffering yours.
 Don’t be afraid to disagree with them, but make sure you back up your statements.

-The main thing is to show them how you think and demonstrate a keen interest and good basic understanding of the subject.
+The main thing is to show them how you think and demonstrate a keen interest and strong basic understanding of the subject.

 Coupled with this, you might be asked to complete a subject-related test during the interview.
 For example, it’s not uncommon for an English literature applicant to be given a poem or prose extract to talk about; and often in interviews for a medicine, nursing or social care subject, the candidate will be presented with a case study.
 You should practise handling similar exercises beforehand.
 It’s best to ask your subject teacher to go through some practice ones with you.

-The interviewer might ask you about topical issues relating to your subject, e.g. about something that has been in the news recently or a pertinent topic.
-The interviewer might deliberately present a controversial viewpoint in order to provoke you into debating with them.
-As mentioned earlier, don’t be afraid to disagree with the interviewer.
+The interviewer might ask you about topical issues relating to your subject (e.g. about something that has been in the news recently or a pertinent topic).
+They might also deliberately present a controversial viewpoint in order to provoke you into debating with them.
+As mentioned earlier, don’t be afraid to disagree with them.